 Users of the Ice Sheets Data

 Users of the ice_sheets_cci data products can generally be divided into the following groups:

 - Ice sheet modellers who are using the ECV parameters to validate and/or initialize their models, e.g. comparing modelled and observed SEC, GMB or SGL, or using the ECV parameters to constrain model parameters, e.g. constrain basal drag and ice viscosity by fitting modelled and observed IV.

 - Remote sensing scientists who are deriving volume and mass changes from satellite observations.

-- Surface mass balance modelers, who are interpreting satellite observed volume and mass changes, e.g. deriving mass change from observed volume changes by using firn densification models, or comparing observed mass loss with estimates from surface mass balance models based on climate models and observations.
+- Surface mass balance modellers, who are interpreting satellite observed volume and mass changes, e.g. deriving mass change from observed volume changes by using firn densification models, or comparing observed mass loss with estimates from surface mass balance models based on climate models and observations.

 The direct users of the ice sheets data products are thus a relatively broad group covering several scientific communities.
 They are working with different approaches and at different levels.
-However, for all groups it is often a significant problem to collect relevant data from various sources and to transform them into a standard format.
+However, for all groups, it is often a significant problem to collect relevant data from various sources and transform them into a standard format.